 South Dakota's tax structure is excellent and they seem to be one of the few states that actually encourages RV'ers to establish their "residence" in South Dakota.

-America's Mailbox as well as My Dakota Address and Your Best Address are three other popular South Dakota companies that will handle all your mail and residency requirements for you.
+America's Mailbox as well as Your Best Address are two other popular South Dakota companies that will handle all your mail and residency requirements for you.
 You will also have full voting rights, as well

 Texas is a very popular state for Mail Forwarding.